British Countryside

 Midhope Castle

 One of the centrepieces of the show is Lallybroch – the fictional family home of the dashing Jamie Fraser.
-The beautiful 15th-century tower featured in the show is actually Midhope Castle, a Grade A listed building close to the idyllic hamlet of Abercorn.
-If you’re going to visit anywhere on the Outlander set locations list, make sure its Lallybroch!
+The beautiful 15th-century tower featured in the show is actually Midhope Castle, a Grade A-listed building located close to the idyllic hamlet of Abercorn.
+If you’re going to visit anywhere on the Outlander set locations list, make sure it’s Lallybroch!

-Make sure you take a look at the fantastic Outlander Trail tour over at Haggis Adventures for an amazing journey back in time to see many of the film locations used in the Outlander TV series.
+Make sure you take a look at the fantastic Outlander Rail Tour for an incredible journey back in time to see many of the film locations used in the Outlander TV series.